arvin-dwarka/Udacity_Data_Analyst/P3_Data_Wrangling_with_MongoDB/OpenStreetMaps/submission.md

 [{u'_id': 5, u'num_users': 156}]
 ```

-Unsurprisingly, there are a large number of single contributors.
+Unsurprisingly, there are a large number of unique contributors.

 **Top 10 building types**